brothertocrows/brother-to-crows-blog/README.md

 ## Who is it for?

 * Writers who look for a simple solution to build self-hosted blogs.
-* Developers who look for a starter template to expand.
+* Developers who look for a starter template to expand on.

 ## Self-hosting?